cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

-# Cogment.yaml
+# Spec File

-The `cogment.yaml` file is central to every Cogment project.
-We use the name `cogment.yaml` because this is the default name, but it can be anything on the file system.
-The generic name is the "config file".
-This file is used to define the specifics of the trials.
+The spec file (typically named `cogment.yaml`) is central to every Cogment project.
+This file is used to define the specifics of a type of trials.
 It also contains data used by the Cogment CLI tool.
 The Cogment CLI takes this file as its main input to, among other things, configure the language specific SDKs.

 The top level sections in the file are: